hanzhixing/redux-saga-mate/README.md

 import * as Api from '../api';

-// you need to tell the Error Type for failure situation of the async action.
+// you need to tell the Error Type for failure situation of the async action. const createDefaultWorker = makeCreateDefaultWorker([MyError, ActionTypes.CLEANUP]);

-// The default workder will automatically clear the action state when success.
+// If you want to clear action state when success, you pass option object as the second argument.
-// Because in most cases, after your reducer have already runed, the data you need are already in the state.
-// then you want to dismiss the loading state. const createDefaultWorker = makeCreateDefaultWorker(Error);
+// const createDefaultWorker = makeCreateDefaultWorker([MyError, ActionTypes.CLEANUP], {autoclear: true});

 // Notice!
 // If you need more complicated logic controls then the default worker saga,